Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: No, she has her Vulcan death grip on that one.

-— Vulcans are a humanoid species within the Star Trek universe.
-In the 1968 episode, “The Enterprise Incident,” from the 1966-1969 Original Series, the Vulcan character Spock (Leonard Nimoy) pretends to administer a Vulcan death grip to Captain Kirk (William Shatner) in order to trick their enemies into believing Kirk is dead.
-However, there is no such thing as a Vulcan death grip.
-What Spock actually administers is a Vulcan neck, or nerve, pinch, a martial technique intended to render the victim unconscious and, in this case, simulate death.
+• Vulcans are a humanoid species within the Star Trek universe, and the Vulcan death grip is a fictitious technique introduced in the 1966-1969 Original Series.
+In the episode “The Enterprise Incident,” the Vulcan character Spock (Leonard Nimoy) pretends to use a Vulcan death grip in order to convince enemies of the Enterprise that Captain Kirk (William Shatner) is dead.
+In actuality, there is no such thing as a Vulcan death grip.
+What Spock actually administers to Kirk is a neck, or nerve, pinch, a martial technique intended to render the victim unconscious or, in this case, simulate death.

 LORELAI: You didn’t build one of those machines like in The Fly, did you?
 We’re not gonna find you wandering the streets with a raspberry head, crying, “Eat me”?